Chilled Asparagus Soup with a lemony creme fraiche and fresh dill is a delicious light first-course soup. You can serve it cold, or hot.

 You won't get mad at me for making it too long and detailed.

-This soup is great cold or hot and makes a perfect first course
+This soup is great cold or hot and makes a perfect first course.

 We just had one with friends.
-Judy and Bob started us off with Empanadas, Ceviche and Pisco Sours.
-Then we wondered down to our house for some of this Chilled Asparagus Soup which was followed by Hasenpfeffer, Mustard Thyme Spatzle and Julia Child's braised carrots, which we enjoyed with a magnum of Chateau Montelena Chardonnay.
+Judy and Bob started us off with Empanadas, Ceviche, and Pisco Sours.
+Then we wandered down to our house for some of this Chilled Asparagus Soup which was followed by Hasenpfeffer, Mustard Thyme Spatzle, and Julia Child's braised carrots, which we enjoyed with a magnum of Chateau Montelena Chardonnay.
 Finally dessert at John and Stephanie's, a decadent chocolate mousse served alongside a tart, buttery lemon square, served with coffee and cordials.
 YUM, and FUN.

-This recipe is light, fresh and flavorful.
+This recipe is light, fresh, and flavorful.
 I tasted it both hot and cold and liked the cold version better so I served it that way.
 Although it was also delicious hot.
 But either way you eat it, I would make it the day before you plan to serve to give everything time to meld their flavors together.

-The hardest part of the progressive part of the dinner for me was to figure out... how do I cook a main course when I'm not going to be there for an hour and a half before I have to serve it.
+The hardest part of the progressive part of the dinner for me was to figure out... how do I cook the main course when I'm not going to be there for an hour and a half before I have to serve it.
 What can I cook and forget about it?
 My menu choices worked out perfectly as the rabbit, once it's browned, cooks in a low oven for an hour and a half... the spatzle can be made in advance as well as the carrots.
 The soup, better left overnight.
 And my kitchen was clean and in order before my guests showed up.
 Win-Win.

 This recipe uses creme fraiche mixed with a little lemon zest and lemon juice as a finish to give it a little bit of zing and freshness.
 What is the difference between the two and can they be interchanged?
 The difference is mainly that creme fraiche is thicker and creamier.
 Most sour creams are also made with stabilizers, while creme fraiche is pure.
 And creme fraiche is more buttery and less sour in flavor.
 Can you interchange them?
 In this application, you could.
-But if you were heating them up, then the creme fraiche would win as sour cream has a tendency to break when heated, creme fraiche with it’s purity and thickness will not.
+But if you were heating them up, then the creme fraiche would win as the sour cream has a tendency to break when heated, creme fraiche with its purity and thickness will not.
 And you won't find a low-fat version for creme fraiche.